briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

 - `\r` is a carriage return, which moves the cursor back to the beginning of the line.
 - `\n` is the newline character, which moves the cursor down to the next line.
-- The NULL-termination character indicates the end of the string so we know when to stop printing characters.
+- The NULL-termination character indicates the end of the string so the loop can detect when to stop printing characters.

 ```nasm
 times 510-($-$$) db 0